 - Friends of the Children

 - Self Enhancement, Inc.

-We strive to dismantle the barriers limiting arts participation.
-If you are interested in applying for a financial scholarship, please feel free to contact us.
+If you are interested in applying for a financial scholarship or other support, please feel free to contact us.

 “The Circus Project made me who I want to be—which is not to say that I always wanted to be a trapeze artist, but I always wanted to be strong, I wanted to be really capable—and all those qualities are qualities that I got by joining the circus.”

 —Kole Render, Training Company Graduate